AmairanyG/SQL-Employee-Database/README.md

-# Employee Database
+# Human Resources Data Analysis

 ### Overview
-Conducted a research project on employees of the Pewlett Hackard corporation from the 1980s and 1990s.
-Designed the tables to hold data in the CSVs, imported six CSVs files into a SQL database, and answered questions about the data to complete data analysis.
+Extracted actionable insights from employee job data collected over two decades.
+Developed an ERD using QuickDBD to hold provided data, imported files into PostGreSQL database, and answered questions about the data to complete data analysis.

 ### Queries Used